spotlightpa/poor-richard/content/newsletters/pennstatealert/_index.md

 weight = 8
 image-size = "inline"
-occurance = "When news breaks" blurb = "Our latest investigative and accountability journalism about Penn State University."
+occurrence = "When news breaks" blurb = "Our latest investigative and accountability journalism about Penn State University."

 [cascade]